I was born and grew up in Hampstead North London.

 My interest extended to taking a ‘canine studies course’ at Hartpury College in Gloucestershire (now an Equine Centre), covering all aspects of canine psychology and physiology.

-Now here I am some 46 years later, having bred some 26 litter’s in that time and as very dear friends have said, “touched the hearts of so many people with an Hollieseast puppy”.
+Now here I am 50 years later, having bred 27 litter’s in that time and as very dear friends have said, “touched the hearts of so many people with an Hollieseast puppy”.

 I judge the breed at open show level and my late beloved husband Keith (whom I married in 1988) was on the committee of the Weimaraner club of Great Britain and also trophy steward for many years, before ill-health forced him to retire.